Garden to Table Nutrition

 Program Overview

 Garden to Table Nutrition offers a distance dietetic internship with 1,000 hours of supervised practice.
 This means that interns can live wherever they would like in the United States (i.e., they don't need to move for the program).
 They are responsible for finding their own preceptors (we can help!).
-Preceptors need to be qualified for their role.
+Preceptors need to be qualified for their role (Only clinical preceptors needs to be RDs).
 Applicants with a strong background in nutrition can apply for credit for prior learning, which, could decrease the number of supervised practice hours.

 Our Spring Match cohort includes a required in-person five-day On-Site in Washington State, while our Fall Match cohort is fully remote, but requires a local On-Site assignment).